-IPv6 has had a variety of names - the original IAB documents refer to IP version 7, working on the assumption that the protocol numbers 5 and 6 were already in use in research networks.
-When some doubt was cast on the use of protocol 6, the effort was renamed IPng, for "next generation".
-The final word from the IANA was that protocol number 6 was unused, and the final specification was named version 6 of the IP protocol.
+IPv6 has had a variety of names- the original IAB documents refer to IP Version 7, working on the assumption that the protocol numbers 5 and 6 were already in use in research networks.
+It was renamed IPng, for "next generation."